Tags:

 in our server.

-In its most simple form, a modpack is a zip
+In its most simple form, a modpack is a zip file which contains

-its metadata in modrinth.index.json
+its metadata in modrinth.index.json and optionally the folders

 folders contain files will be copied into the minecraft folder,

 overriding the defaults.
-The -server
+The -server and -client are functionally

-equivalent overrides which only apply to the server
+equivalent overrides which only apply to the server or client

 respectively.